-(6) Newly Formed Entity: If the proposer or an equity owner of proposer, or a guarantor is a newly formed entity and does not have historical financial statements, financial statements for the equity owners shall be provided (and the entity shall expressly state that the entity is a newly formed entity and does not have historical financial statements).

-(7) SEC Filings: If any entity for which financial information is submitted hereby files reports with the Securities and Exchange Commission, then such financial statements shall be provided through a copy of their most recent annual report on Form 10K, any subsequent quarterly reports filed on Form 10Q, and any reports filed on Form 8-K which has been filed since the most recent 10K.

-(8) Credit Ratings: Credit ratings (which should include any ratings from bond rating agencies and current Dunn & Bradstreet report) must be supplied for each entity to the extent such entities have credit ratings.
-If no credit ratings exist, include a statement specifying that no credit ratings exist for that entity.

-(b) Provide information regarding any material changes in financial condition for proposer, each equity owner, and each guarantor (if any of the foregoing are a consortium, partnership or any other form of a joint venture, for all such members) for the period subsequent to the most recent audited financial statements.
+- (6) Newly Formed Entity: If the proposer or an equity owner of proposer, or a guarantor is a newly formed entity and does not have independent\historical financial statements, financial statements for the equity owners shall be provided (and the entity shall expressly state that the entity is a newly formed entity and does not have historicalindependent financial statements). - (7) SEC Filings: If any entity for which financial information is submitted hereby files reports with the Securities and Exchange Commission, then such financial statements shall be provided through a copy of their most recent annual report on Form 10K, any subsequent quarterly reports filed.
+For all subsequent quarters, provide a copy of any report filed on Form 10Q, and any reports filed on or Form 8-K which has been filed since the latest most recent filed 10K. - (8) Credit Ratings: Credit ratings (which should include any ratings from bond rating agencies and current Dunn & Bradstreet report) must be supplied for each entity to the extent such entities have credit ratings.
+If no credit ratings exist, include a statement specifying that no credit ratings exist for that entity. - (b) Provide information regarding any material changes in financial condition for proposer, each equity owner, and each guarantor (if any of the foregoing are a consortium, partnership or any other form of a joint venture, for all such members) for the period subsequent to the most recent audited financial statements past two years and anticipated for the next reporting period.
 If no material change has occurred and none is pending, each of these entities shall provide a letter from their respective chief executive officer, chief financial officer or treasurer so certifying.
-In instances where a material change has occurred, or is anticipated, the affected entity shall provide a statement describing each material change in detail, actual and anticipated association changes or disruptions in executive management, the likelihood that the developments will continue during the period of performance of the Toll Project, and the projected full extent, nature and impact, positive and negative, of the changes experienced and anticipated to be experienced in Include discussion of how the change is anticipated to affect the the periods ahead. organizational and financial capacity, ability and resolve of the proposer, each equity owner, each guarantor, as applicable, to undertake the Toll Project.
+In instances where a material change has occurred, or is anticipated, the affected entity shall provide a statement describing each material change in detail, actual and anticipated association changes or disruptions in executive management, the likelihood that the developments will continue during the period of performance of the Toll Project, and the projected full extent, nature and impact, positive and negative, of the changes experienced and anticipated to be experienced in the periods ahead.
+Include discussion of how the change is anticipated to affect the organizational and financial capacity, ability and resolve of the proposer, each equity owner, each guarantor, as applicable, to undertake the Toll Project.
 Information pertaining to pending material changes may be marked confidential if required by law.